Movement Pattern Analysis is a measure of cognitive processes based on observable, sub-conscious movement patterns.

-What is Movement Pattern Analysis?
+Why Movement Pattern Analysis?

-The analyst will then review your video to analyze your movement and write an individualized report based on your unique movement patterns.
+The Movement Pattern Analyst will make an appointment to interview you.
+Be sure to arrange 2 hours for your interview so that your analysis will be accurate.
+After the interview, the analyst will write an individualized report based on your unique movement patterns.
 A second appointment will be made in which you will receive your report and a full review of the contents.
-Follow-up coaching may be arranged.
+Follow-up consulting may be arranged.

 How do I turn my individual analysis into a team analysis?